 Cognitive fusion is another important psychological cause of anxiety.

-Cognitive fusion in its mildest form may simply involve overvaluing certain thoughts or beliefs.
+In its mildest form, this may simply involve overvaluing certain thoughts or beliefs.

 The basic concept of cognitive fusion (being entangled/attached to our thoughts and mistaking them for reality) isn't new.